livepeer/go-livepeer/README.md

 The easiest way to install Livepeer is by downloading it from the [release page on Github](https://github.com/livepeer/go-livepeer/releases).
 Pick the appropriate platform and the latest version.

 ## Build
+If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).

 You can build Livepeer from scratch.
-Livepeer is built with Go, and the dependencies should all be vendored.
-You can simply run `go build ./cmd/livepeer/livepeer.go` from the project root directory.
+If you already have the code, you can simply run `go build ./cmd/livepeer/livepeer.go` from the project root directory.

-If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).

-Now fetch and build the `livepeer` node using `go get github.com/livepeer/go-livepeer/cmd/livepeer`
+You can also fetch and build the `livepeer` node using `go get github.com/livepeer/go-livepeer/cmd/livepeer`.
+It should be built and put in your $GOPATH/bin.

 ## Setup
 The current version of Livepeer requires [ffmpeg](https://www.ffmpeg.org/).